Platinum and Palladium Printing

 The Platinum Printing Process was developed in England during the nineteenth century.
 A suitable 100% cotton rag paper is hand coated with a solution containing platinum and/or palladium salts and an iron oxalate sensitizer.
 After drying the coated paper in heated air, it is exposed with a photographic negative to intense ultraviolet light, which causes a reduction of the platinum or palladium salts to pure metal.
 The light required is approximately one million times that needed for traditional black and white or color photography.
 This intensity of light cannot be projected through an enlarger.
 The negative must be placed directly on to the paper as a contact print.
 Therefore, the size of the printed image is determined by the size or format of the negative.
 After clearing to remove the remaining salts, the final print consists of pure platinum (Pt) and palladium (Pd) metallic fragments laid on to and embedded within the paper.
 The process used today is virtually unchanged from that first patented in 1873.

 Because the print was determined by the negative size, the most common method was to use a camera, which produced a negative the size of the final print.
 This was used most frequently throughout the history of platinum/palladium print.
-I use view cameras of various sizes from 1980 to 2004.
-Reproductions of selected prints can be found in Archives section of this site.
+I use view cameras of various sizes from 1969 to 2004.

-In 2004 I published the second edition of Platinum & Palladium Printing.
+In 2004, I published the second edition of Platinum & Palladium Printing.
 Since then, the making of digitally-generated negatives for Pt/Pd printing has gained in popularity.
 Subsequently, I have also published PDF editions of an Addendum covering these techniques.
 I have recently revised and expanded Addendum 2021 to 85 pages.

 Two-Day Private Workshops